 Put Away Your Smart Phones

 Do not talk on your cell phone or text underneath the table, it’s rude.
-Even if you’re listening it’s rude.
+Even if you’re listening, it’s rude.
 Even if Pokémon Go is dancing on the turkey, it’s rude.
-So unless it’s an emergency, (in which case excuse yourself) engage yourself with the people that are there in front of you and talk to your other friends later.
+So unless it’s an emergency, (in which case excuse yourself) engage with the people in front of you and talk to your other friends later.

 Refrain from Social Media